silas-pohl/flight-booking-app/README.md

 ### Hey 👋
 The **Flight Booking App** is a web application that simulates the process of booking a flight, taking security into account already in the design of the application.

 The application uses [Svelte](https://svelte.dev/) in the frontend, [FastAPI](https://fastapi.tiangolo.com/) in the backend and [PostgreSQL](https://www.postgresql.org/) as database.
-Any changes to the `main` branch are automatically deployed to [Heroku](https://www.heroku.com) via a Github actions workflow, so both backend and frontend are accessible via the following links:
+Any changes to the `main` branch are automatically checked with CodeQL and deployed to [Heroku](https://www.heroku.com) via a Github actions workflows, so both backend and frontend are accessible via the following links:

 🔴 https://frontend-flight-booking-app.herokuapp.com/